cassieyz/Two-sample-tests-based-on-data-depth/README.md

 # Welcome! :wave:

 This repository contains a collection of R scripts designed to run seamlessly on macOS systems.
+It is the source code for the two-sample power comparison in the paper: [Two-Sample Tests Based on Data Depth](https://www.mdpi.com/1099-4300/25/2/238).
 This README provides a quick guide on how to navigate through the contents of the repository and run the scripts.
 For a more in-depth explanation of each R script and command, please refer to the Appendix at the end of this document.

 ## Repository Structure :open_file_folder: